To the mothers, grandmothers, aunts, sisters and all other female figures in our lives who love and encourage us, we say a collective thank you.

 A few years back, we were raking fallen leaves out of our flower boxes.
 We had plans to turn the dirt and plant some lilac bushes.
 While cleaning, my mother spotted boxelder bugs skittering under the siding of our home.
 If you don’t know what a boxelder bug is, count your blessings.
 These six-legged black and red ovals have a particularly disgusting aroma and gather into a mass of pulsating clicking shells.
 They will seize patio furniture, plants and anything you hold dear.
 That day, it was the siding.
 Ma had decided to knock some bugs loose before they could find a way inside the house.
 She started rapping lightly which turned to pounding.
 Boxelder bugs came flying out, but Ma’s hand went flying in.
 Yes, she had punched her way into our house and successfully shattered a few tiles.
 My mom is the Muhammad Ali of house-boxing.

-By Olivia Bellefleur, with an introduction from her mother, Shannon Bellefleur, digital marketing director
+By Olivia Bellefleur, with an introduction from her mother, Shannon Bellefleur, web and marketing technologist

 My daughter Olivia turned a school writing assignment into a family treasure.
 She captured enduring memories of visits to her grandmother, Olive Crawford (for whom she is named), with her heartfelt poem.